sCrypt-Inc/scryptTS-docs/docs/advanced/sighash-type.md

 )
 ```

-You can check the more detailed [example](https://github.com/sCrypt-Inc/boilerplate/blob/master/tests/testnet/p2pkh-anyonecanpay.ts) about how to generate and use a signature with a specific sighash in our [boilerplate](https://github.com/sCrypt-Inc/boilerplate).
+You can find the full example in our [boilerplate](https://github.com/sCrypt-Inc/boilerplate/blob/master/tests/testnet/p2pkh-anyonecanpay.ts).

 ## 2. Sighash Types in `@method()` Parameters